node-drop/workflow-test1/README.md

 ## Files

-- `workflow.json` - Workflow metadata and configuration
+- `workflow.json` - Complete workflow definition (nodes, connections, triggers, settings, and metadata)
-- `nodes.json` - Node definitions and parameters
-- `connections.json` - Node connections and data flow
-- `triggers.json` - Workflow triggers (webhooks, schedules, etc.)
-- `settings.json` - Workflow settings and preferences

 ## Version

 This workflow was exported using version 1.0.0 of the serialization format.

+## Import/Export Compatibility

+This workflow uses the same format as the import/export feature, making it easy to:
+- Import workflows directly from Git repositories
+- Export workflows and commit them to Git
+- Share workflows across teams using Git

 ---

-*Last updated: 2025-12-24T16:04:06.117Z*
+*Last updated: 2025-12-24T16:32:12.843Z*